 NFL Week 8: 4 Most Profitable Matchups

-Remember, all the tools listed below are available through PayPerHead’s Prime Package.
+Remember, all the features and tools listed below are available through PayPerHead’s Prime Package.
 For just $3 per head, there’s no excuse not to partner with the pioneers of the industry.

 Seattle Seahawks at Detroit Lions -3